wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

   - A pointer to the true object
     - Need to see that the number of armies in the territory = `numAttackers`
     - Need to see that the owner's PlayerColor has changed to be the current player
-- player object (Pointer):
+- player object(s) (Pointer):
   - A null pointer (can't set, Martin's rules)
   - A pointer to the true object
-    - Make sure the newest territory is added.
+    - Make sure the newest territory is added to the attacker's owned territories; removed from defending player's territories.

 ## BVA Step 4
 ### Test 1: